-Toilet paper, soap, washcloths, towels, tooth-paste, toothbrush, deodorant, and shaving kit.
+Soap, washcloths, towels, toothpaste, toothbrush, deodorant, shaving kit, toilet paper, laundry soap and laundry bag.

 SAFETY

 Flares and reflectors; flashlight; first aid kit; tow rope and/or chain.

 FOOD AND WATER

 Don't try to take a food supply for an extended trip.
 Take enough for two or three days and replenish supplies along the way.
 Take a basic supply of seasonings; sugar, salt, pepper and spices.
 Plan meals so that fresh or refrigerated items are used before they spoil.
 Fill your fresh water holding tank before leaving.